jleberle/jleberle.github.io/content/courses/3703/index.md

 * Rebecca Nagle, *By the Fire We Carry: The Generations-Long Fight for Justice on Native Land* ISBN 0063112043

 You will also need to provide 3 blank standard sized blue books for exams.
 Blue books may be turned in prior to or after class during the first two weeks of the semester.

+### Books previously used

+In past semesters the following books were used in the course:

+- Sam Anderson, *Boom Town: The Fantastical Saga of Oklahoma City, Its Chaotic Founding...
+Its Purloined Basketball Team, and the Dream of Becoming a World-class Metropolis*
+- Randy Krehbiel, *Tulsa, 1921: Reporting a Massacre*

 ## Assignments